Austria Entry Requirements

 Includes

-You must hold a passport valid for at least three months beyond the date you intend to leave the Schengen area and issued within the last 10 years.
-The 90-day allowance is cumulative for the entire Schengen zone, not per country.
+Passport must be valid at least three months beyond intended departure from the Schengen area and issued within the last ten years.

 Electronic Travel Authorization (ETA/eVisa)